Learner Mentors at The JCB Academy

-Contact our SENDCO assistant, Miss S. Woolley at email@example.com
+Contact our SENDCO assistant, Miss Z Clark at firstname.lastname@example.org

 The JCB Academy recognises its legal duty under Section 175 of the Education Act 2002 and the 1989 Children Act to protect and safeguard the interests of all children.
 The Academy recognises that effective child protection work requires sound procedures, good inter-agency co-operation and a workforce that is competent and confident in responding to child protection situations.